setzler/academic-kickstart/content/authors/admin/_index.md

 &nbsp;

 **Frequently asked questions:**
-- Can I call you "Brad"? *Yes, please.*
+- Can I call you Brad? *Yes.*
 - Have you ever been on the job market? *No.*
-- How did you gain access to U.S. tax data? *I applied [here](https://www.irs.gov/statistics/soi-tax-stats-joint-statistical-research-program).*
+- How did you gain access to U.S. tax data? *Applied [here](https://www.irs.gov/statistics/soi-tax-stats-joint-statistical-research-program).*

 -------